truenas/documentation/content/SCALE/GettingStarted/Install/SetUpBackupScale.md

 ## Create a Boot Environment

-After installing and completing your SCALE system configuration, [create a boot enviroment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point.
+After installing and completing your SCALE system configuration, [create a boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point.
-If an issue occurs where  you lose access to the SCALE UI, you can establish an SSH session and restore from the boot environment.
+If an issue occurs where you lose access to the SCALE UI, you can establish an SSH session and restore it from the boot environment.
-You can clone the boot environment listed after the initial/initial enviroment and rename the clone to something you recognize such as the release number with date and time.
+You can clone the boot environment listed after the initial/initial environment and rename the clone to something you recognize such as the release number with date and time.

 {{< taglist tag="scaleinstall" limit="10" >}}
 {{< taglist tag="scalebackup" limit="10" title="Related Backup Articles" >}}